lakshya001-AI/Resumely/README.md

 ![Resumely](https://www.0x.day/_next/image?url=%2Fassets%2FCodingNinjas2%2FCover_Photo.png&w=3840&q=75)

-**Resumely** is an AI-driven tool that analyzes resumes, matches them with job titles, and provides personalized improvement suggestions.
+**Resumely** is an AI-driven tool that analyzes resumes, matches them with job titles or Description, and provides personalized improvement suggestions.
 It extracts key details, evaluates alignment, and recommends skills, making it easier for job seekers to optimize their profiles and for recruiters to assess candidates effectively.

 ---